-The IMO International Maritime Law Institute (IMLI) offers a specialized post-graduate programme leading to the Degree of Master of Laws (LL.M.) in International Maritime Law.
-The purpose of the programme is to train lawyers to become specialists in international maritime law.
-The programme is therefore most suitable for law graduates already working in the maritime field such as a relevant government department, a shipping company, port authority, or other organization concerned with shipping and maritime affairs.
-However, the programme is also open to any law graduates who intend to pursue their legal careers in the field of maritime law whether in the public or private sectors, whether in practice, administration or in academia.
-Fifty percent of the places available are reserved for suitably qualified women candidates.
+The IMO International Maritime Law Institute (IMLI) offers a specialized post-graduate programme leading to the Degree of Master of Humanities (M.Hum.) in International Maritime Legislation.
+The purpose of the programme is to train professionals to become specialists in international maritime law, especially in drafting national legislation which effectively incorporates and implements international maritime instruments - particularly those developed by the IMO.
+The programme is therefore most suitable for qualified professionals already working in the maritime sector such as a relevant government department, a maritime administration, port authority, or other organization concerned with shipping and maritime affairs.
+However, the programme is also open to any other qualified candidate who intends to pursue a career in the maritime whether in the public or private sectors, whether in practice, administration or in academia.
+Fifty percent of the places available will be reserved for suitably qualified women candidates.